How do I get my microphone to work through Remote Desktop?

 Step 3.
 On the right pane, click on fDisableAudioCapture to change its value data.
 In Windows 7 Enterprise Edition, this value data is set to 1 by default.
 Therefore, Audio Recording Redirection is not available.
 You need to set the value to 0.
 Then click on OK.

 Step 1.
-Press Windows key + R to invoke the Run dialog box.
+Invoke the Run dialog box.
 Type in “gpedit.msc” and press OK.
 This will open up the Local Group Policy Editor window.

 Step 2.
 Navigate here: Computer configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Device and Resource Redirection.